mtumilowicz/rest-contract/README.md

     public class ClientApplicationTests
     ```

-    Note that we could load the stub inside the class:
+    Note that we could also load the stub inside the class (without using `@AutoConfigureStubRunner`):
     ```
     @Rule
     public StubRunnerRule stubRunnerRule = new StubRunnerRule()